How-To Guide · Veterinary Clinics

 What's the best scheduling software for veterinary clinics?

 It depends on your clinic size and existing practice management software.
 Shepherd is a cloud-based practice management system with excellent built-in scheduling, designed for modern vet practices.
 PetDesk is focused specifically on the client communication side — booking, reminders, two-way messaging — and integrates with most practice management systems.
 Weave ($300+/month) handles phone, texting, reviews, and scheduling in one platform.
-GoHighLevel ($97/month) isn't vet-specific but provides a robust CRM, booking, and automation layer.
+GoHighLevel ($97/month) isn't vet-specific but provides a robust CRM, booking, and automation layer that works well for practices that need more flexibility.
 For a done-for-you setup, Handled builds on GoHighLevel for $500–$2,500 one-time.

 How do I reduce front desk call volume at my vet clinic?

 Online booking handles the bulk of it.
 When pet owners can schedule their own routine appointments — wellness exams, vaccines, nail trims — without calling, your call volume drops immediately.
 Add an FAQ page or chatbot to your website that answers common questions (hours, directions, what to bring) and you'll eliminate another 20–30% of calls.
-The calls that remain are the ones that actually need a human.
-Your front desk staff can focus on those instead of repeating your address for the 15th time.
+The calls that remain are the ones that actually need a human — urgent situations, complex cases, medication questions.
+Your front desk staff can focus on those instead of repeating your address for the 15th time that day.

 Should veterinary clinics send appointment reminders?

 Absolutely.
-Send a confirmation when booked, a reminder 48 hours before, and another the morning of.
-Include pre-appointment instructions (fasting for blood work, bringing vaccination records, etc.) so clients arrive prepared.
-This reduces no-shows by 30–50% and cuts calls from clients asking "what do I need to bring?" because you already told them in the reminder.
+Automated reminders are one of the highest-ROI things a vet practice can do.
+Send a confirmation text or email when the appointment is booked, a reminder 48 hours before, and another the morning of.
+Include any pre-appointment instructions (fasting for blood work, bringing vaccination records, etc.) so clients arrive prepared.
+This reduces no-shows by 30–50% and also cuts the number of calls from clients asking 'what do I need to bring?' because you told them in the reminder.

 How do I handle emergency triage without overwhelming the front desk?